-In most instances, CSUK's net position on multiple transactions with the same counterparty is legally protected by 'master netting agreements'.
+For intra-group transactions, CSUK's net position on multiple transactions with the same counterparty is legally protected by 'master netting agreements'.
 Such agreements ensure that the net position is settled in the event of default of either counterparty or effectively limit credit risk on gross exposures.